-- 1 Hold MENU.
+- 1 Hold

 - 2 Select Settings > Activities & Apps.

 - 3 Select an activity.

-- NOTE: This feature is not available for all activities.

 - 4 Select the activity settings.

 - 5 Select Auto Pause.

 - 6 Select an option:

 - To pause the timer automatically when you stop moving, select When Stopped.

 - To pause the timer automatically when your pace or speed drops below a specified level, select Custom.